freeverseio/LAOS-roadmap/README.md

 from the ownership chain to other parachains, but also between the ownership chain and the evoChains; eventually, the evoChains will not own any native token, and will resort to LAOS tokens transferred by the bridge to function.

-- [ownChain] XC-20 protocol, with transfers from ownership chain to evoChains and to other sibling parachains
+- [OwnChain] XC-20 protocol, with transfers from ownership chain to evoChains and to other sibling parachains

 ---